 (b) where the option to advance outflows from the institution is solely at the discretion of the institution, the option shall be presumed to be exercised only where there is a market expectation that the institution will do so.
 The option shall be presumed not to be exercised where it would advance inflows to the institution or defer outflows from the institution.
 Any cash outflow that would be contractually triggered by this inflow – as in pass-through financing – shall be reported at the same date as this inflow;

-(c) deposits maturing overnight, including sight deposits and non-maturing deposits, shall be reported as overnight in column 0020.
+(c) deposits maturing overnight, including sight deposits and non-maturing deposits, as well as outflows from committed facilities without defined maturity [for which no notice period applies], shall be reported as overnight in column 0020, even if the following day is not a business day.
+Sight retail deposits reported as overnight should include the interest flows accrued and not settled yet that can be called for pay-out by the provider of the funding.

-(d) open repos or reverse repos and similar transactions which can be terminated by either party on any day shall be considered to mature overnight unless the notice period is longer than one day in which case they shall be reported in the relevant time bucket in accordance with the notice period;
+(d) open repos or reverse repos and similar transactions which can be terminated by either party on any day shall be considered to mature overnight unless the notice period is longer than one day in which case they shall be reported in the relevant time bucket in accordance with the notice period.
+Additionally, those transactions reported in overnight time bucket should be reported also in column 0025 and in C 66.02.

-(e) retail term deposits with an early withdrawal option shall be considered to mature in the time period during which the early withdrawal of the deposit would not incur a penalty in accordance with point (b) of Article 25(4) of Delegated Regulation (EU) 2015/61.
+(e) retail deposits representing term deposits with an early withdrawal option within the following 30 calendar days shall be considered to mature in accordance with the term, if early withdrawal would lead to a material penalty in accordance with point (b) of Article 25(4) of Delegated Regulation (EU) 2015/61.
+Retail Term deposits with an early withdrawal option within the following 30 calendar days where there is no such material penalty shall be reported in “overnight” and “open maturity item” in C 66.01 and reported in C 66.02.

-(f) where the institution is not able to establish a minimum contractual payment schedule for a particular item or part thereof following the rules set out in this paragraph, it shall report the item or part thereof as greater than 5 years in column 0220.g
+(f) where the institution is not able to establish a minimum contractual payment schedule for a particular item or part thereof following the rules set out in this paragraph, it shall report the item or part thereof as greater than 5 years in column 0220.

+(g) Wholesale term deposit outflows with an early withdrawal option, regardless of any penalties, shall be reported as “overnight” and “open maturity item” in C 66.01 and shall be reported in C 66.02.

 13. [empty]